From Glosten-Milgrom to the whole limit order book and applications to financial regulation: Proofs

 \subsection{Proof of Theorem \ref{spread_lob_tick}}

 We consider the ask side.
-First we show that the spread is positive and finite.
-Then we prove that beyond the spread, market makers insert limit orders on all possible limit prices.\\
+We first show that the spread is positive and finite.
+Then we prove that beyond the spread, market makers insert limit orders on all possible limit prices.

-We showed in the case where the tick size is null that there exists $\mu$ such that for all $x \le \mu, L(x)=0$ and for all $x > \mu, L(x) >0$.
-The LOB being now discrete, the previous findings remain true for $k_r^d$ instead of $\mu$ where $k_r^d$ satisfies:
+We showed in the null-tick size case that there exists $\mu$ such that for all $x \le \mu, L(x)=0$ and for all $x > \mu, L(x) >0$.
+The LOB being now discrete, the previous findings remain true for $k_r^d$ instead of $\mu$ where $k_r^d$ satisfies